 Charging station can be part of multiple load areas.
-One load area that represents a big part of the electrical grid, can have multiple small sub load areas, where only one or few charging stations can in one of them.
-Example can be seen on the following figure.
+One load area that represents a big part of the electrical grid, can have multiple small sub load areas, where only one or few charging stations can be in one of them.
+The limitation of currents can be set on the level of load area and level of sub-load areas independently.
+Example of load areas can be seen on the following figure.

-Figure 6: Load area and sub load areas
+Figure 7: Load area and sub load areas

-How load areas and sub load areas are arranged and how the operator then manages power can be set arbitrary.
-Power can be managed only for the whole load area LA1 of for each sub area (LA 2, LA 3 and LA 4) separately.
+How load areas and sub load areas are arranged and how the operator then manages power can be set completely arbitrarily.
+Power can be managed for the whole load area LA1 or only for each sub area (LA 2, LA 3 and LA 4) separately.